dsoham76/Doctor-App/README.md

 ## Project Summary

-    The  Doctor  is a comprehensive software solution designed to keep track of orders .
+    The  Doctor Appointment Scheduling App  is a comprehensive software solution designed to keep track of orders .
 The system provides a centralized platform that enables  user to create, read, edit, and delete appointment.